Sharanya510/Acceleration_via_intel_optimization_for_pytorch/README.md

 For the acceleration, the option I chose is Accelerate Tensorflow or PyTorch regression or classification.

-From this, I chose: Accelerate the algorithm via Intel Optimization for Pytorch [link] (https://www.intel.com/content/www/us/en/developer/articles/guide/getting-started-with-intel-optimization-of-pytorch.html)
+From this, I chose: Accelerate the algorithm via Intel Optimization for Pytorch (https://www.intel.com/content/www/us/en/developer/articles/guide/getting-started-with-intel-optimization-of-pytorch.html)

 ## Steps Carried out
 ### Section 1 : Sklearn